Liberatii/documentation/_sources/reference/supported_oracle_syntax/hierarchical_queries.rst.txt

     START WITH last_name = 'Hunold'
    CONNECT BY PRIOR employee_id = manager_id AND LEVEL <= 4;

-|

 CONNECT_BY_ISCYCLE
 ++++++++++++++++++

-To emulate CONNECT_BY_ISCYCLE  we store child columns in an array and check if the parent column value exists in this array.
+To emulate CONNECT_BY_ISCYCLE,  we store child columns in an array and check if the parent column value exists in this array.
 Also, we init CONNECT_BY_ISCYCLE  column with 0.

 Oracle